-This Proxy Statement (the "Proxy Statement") is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of CIRCOR International, Inc. (the "Company," "CIRCOR," "we," "us" or "our") for use at the Annual Meeting of Stockholders of the Company to be held on [], 2020, at 12:00 PM local time, and any adjournments or postponements thereof (the "Annual Meeting").
-The Annual Meeting will be held at [].
+This Proxy Statement (the "Proxy Statement") is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of CIRCOR International, Inc. (the "Company," "CIRCOR," "we," "us" or "our") for use at the Annual Meeting of Stockholders of the Company to be held on June 12, 2020, at 12:00 PM local time, and any adjournments or postponements thereof (the "Annual Meeting").
+The Annual Meeting will be held as a virtual meeting conducted exclusively via live webcast at [].
 Our annual report to stockholders and our proxy materials (including this proxy statement and a form of proxy) were first sent or given to stockholders on or about [], 2020.